rocketbot-cl/AdvancedExcel/README.md

 28. Filter
 Add filter to excel table

+29. Advanced filter
+Apply advanced filter to a table

+30. Clear filters
+Remove filters and show all data

-29. Rename sheet
+31. Rename sheet
 Change name to excel sheet

-30. Text Format
+32. Text Format
 Change the Horizontal or Vertical alignment of values in a range of cells

-31. Cell Style
+33. Cell Style
 This command modifies the formatting of the selected cell or range of cells.
 You can change the font and borders

-32. Paste in Cells
+34. Paste in Cells
 Paste data to cells in Excel

-33. Remove Duplicates
+35. Remove Duplicates
 Execute the remove duplicates command of Excel

-34. Export to advanced PDF
+36. Export to advanced PDF
 Export to PDF with options

-35. Copy-Move Sheet
+37. Copy-Move Sheet
 Copy or move a sheet

-36. Insert Form
+38. Insert Form
 Insert Form in Excel

-37. Read Filtered Cells
+39. Read Filtered Cells
 Allow read only cells filters

-38. Count Filtered Cells
+40. Count Filtered Cells
 Allow count only cells filters

-39. Replace
+41. Replace
 Run replace action to excel

-40. Order
+42. Order
 Run replace action to excel

-41. Refresh All
+43. Refresh All
 Refresh all data in Excel

-42. Find
+44. Find
 Return de first found cell

-43. Lock Cells
+45. Lock Cells
 Lock or Unlock cells

-44. Add Chart
+46. Add Chart
 Create a new chart in an excel sheet

-45. Remove Password
+47. Remove Password
 Remove password and save the Excel

-46. Insert image
+48. Insert image
 Insert an image

-47. Export Chart
+49. Export Chart
 Export a chart from index

-48. Not visible mode
+50. Not visible mode
 Open not visible excel.

-49. Write array objects
+51. Write array objects
 Write array object on Excel cells.

-50. Copy-Paste Format
+52. Copy-Paste Format
 Copy format range cell to another sheet

-51. Update links
+53. Update links
 Changes a link from one document to another

-52. Unlock sheet
+54. Unlock sheet
 Unlock sheet

-53. Convert to .txt
+55. Convert to .txt
 Convert to .txt

-54. Text to columns
+56. Text to columns
 Parses a column of cells that contain text into several columns.

-55. Convert Excel time to hours
+57. Convert Excel time to hours
 Convert Excel time to hours.
 Returns the format as hh: mm: ss

-56. Print sheet
+58. Print sheet
 Prints a sheet

-57. Save Excel with password
+59. Save Excel with password
 Save a Excel file

-58. Save Excel
+60. Save Excel
 Save a Excel file in the indicated path

-59. Close XLSX
+61. Close XLSX
 Close the workbook opened by Rocketbot

 ### Updates
+### 15-Nov-2022
+- Add Advanced Filter and Remove Filter commands
 ### 07-Nov-2022
 - Add the possibilitie to save in .xls format
 ### 02-Nov-2022